saltstack/salt/doc/topics/releases/carbon.rst

 -------

 We all agreed that cowsay was just not good enough, install the `ponysay` command and the new `pony` outputter will work.
-For for the whole family!
+Fun for the whole family!

 Additional Features
 -------------------